 - Muscle cramps and fatigue

-Metabolism of Alcoholic Drinks: How Long is Alcohol in Your System?
+Metabolism of Alcoholic Drinks: How Long is Alcohol in Body System?

 Some people are at greater risk than others of developing the adverse health effects associated with consuming alcoholic beverages.
 Not everyone who drinks develops problems.
 And some people drink more than others and still remain relatively healthy.
 This is because there is a great deal of individual variation in how alcohol is metabolized in the body.